An industry wide shared packaging system: Swedish Return System

 Natura produces a huge range of products including soaps, creams, and shampoos, all of which rely on the rich biodiversity of the Amazon for ingredients and materials, as well as the ‘bio-intelligence’ of the local communities.
 The company’s supply chain includes almost 40 types of ‘biodiversity assets’ (plant-derived ingredients) and the involvement of about 7000 families.

 A key element of Natura’s business model is the concept of the ‘standing forest’ economy.
 In simple terms, this means that a tree has much more economic value standing up than being cut down.
 This philosophy has preserved over 2 million hectares of the Amazon rainforest, with the goal of increasing this area to 3 million hectares by 2030.
+This supports the third principle of the circular economy

 One ucuuba tree (virola sebifera), can be cut down to supply timber for broomsticks and earn a farmer USD 5.
 However, the same tree can be harvested for its red seeds which are rich in fatty acids and provide natural hydrating ingredients.
-By harvesting seeds rather than timber, farmers can earn about USD15 per tree, and the next year, it will still be standing to supply another USD15 harvest.
+By harvesting seeds rather than timber, farmers can earn about USD 15 per tree, and the next year, it will still be standing to supply another USD 15 harvest.

 Natura uses the Ucuuba seeds for Ekos, one of their skin moisturising product lines.